nicola-carraro/cfmt/README.md

 standard output.

 ## Features
-Cfmt is "opinionated", as they say.
+cfmt is "opinionated", as they say.
 In other words, it supports only one style and is not configurable.

 Here is an example of how output looks like: